Skip to contents

 Package Function Notes

-summata fit() Formatted output with counts and reference rows
+summata fit() Profile likelihood CIs, QC stats, counts, and reference rows

 gtsummary tbl_regression() gt formatting